 Like the original Pandora player, you can click a thumbs-up or thumbs-down icon to indicate how well you enjoyed the song, allowing you to create the best playlist to associate with your brand.
-Similar to other music streaming services, Pandora for Business allows you to schedule content based on when your store is open, what sorts of events may be happening, and what time of day it is.
+Similar to other music streaming services, the Pandora for Business app allows you to schedule content based on when your store is open, what sorts of events may be happening, and what time of day it is.

 In order to provide music to subscribers, Pandora for Business licenses through several major PROs

 Songs from these catalogues are played ad-free, with unlimited listening hours and no timeouts for inactivity.
 All you need is a Pandora business account.
 The app works across multiple smartphone, PC, and Apple devices.